 Letters to the Editor

-The Alameda Sun received a copy of this letter addressed to the members of the Alameda Unified School District (AUSD) board of trustees.
+The Alameda Sun received a copy of this letter addressed to Debbie Potter, the city’s director of community development.

-If you’d like to join this list of generous people, send a donation to Alameda Homeless Network, P.O.
+If you would like to join this list of generous people send your donation to Alameda Homeless Network, P.O.
 Box 951, Alameda, CA 94501.
-To learn more, call 523-2377 or visit www.midwayshelter.org.
+To learn more call 523-2377 or visit www.midwayshelter.org.

 I read with interest your front page story about Alameda Point ("Navy Issues Cleanup Plan for Alameda Point," Feb.
 27.)
 I have question: Since when does sowing grass seed on a waste dump make it a "recreational area."
 Since when is it OK to build houses where oil tanks once stood?
 I hope the city has paid its insurance policies well into the next century.